CCSMB/Standards/Standards/CCSMB-11.md

 Compliant software MUST search all directories (in the order listed).
 Compliant software MUST NOT assume the filenames in each directory are the same as the application names; however, software management tooling SHOULD install application specifications with a sensible filename.
 Application specifications SHOULD use the extension `.desktop`; `.lua` SHOULD also be allowed, but software management tooling SHOULD avoid installing specifications with this extension, to avoid confusion with actual programs.

-If this setting is not set, compliant software MAY search for the following directories in the order listed:
+If this setting is not set, compliant software MAY search in the following directories in the order listed:
 1. `/Application Specifications`
 2. `/AppSpecs`
 3. `/Applications`
 4. `/etc/applications`
 5. `/etc/ccsmb/applications`
 6. `/usr/share/applications`
-6. `/usr/share/ccsmb/applications`
+7. `/usr/share/ccsmb/applications`
-7. `/Library/Application Specifications`
+8. `/Library/Application Specifications`

+If none of the directories listed above exist, compliant software MAY create a directory of its choice, provided it sets this setting and `ccsmb_desktop.install_target` (defined below).

 ### `ccsmb_desktop.install_target`

 This setting MUST be a string containing a path to a directory.
 The directory MUST be created.
 Compliant software management tooling MUST install applications in this directory.

-If the setting is not specified, software management tooling MUST search for all of the following directories and place specifications into them if they exist:
+If the setting is not specified, software management tooling MUST search for all of the following directories and place specifications into them if the first match exists:
 1. `/Application Specifications`
 2. `/AppSpecs`
 3. `/Applications`